-EX-US Secretary Of State Powell Endorses Biden, Trumps Presidential Rival - UrduPoint
+Ex-US Secretary Of State Powell Endorses Biden, Trumps Presidential Rival - UrduPoint

 And the president has drifted away from it."
 Powell said he did not feel the need to issue a statement because he made his feeling about Trump clear four years ago when it became "clear that I could not possibly vote for this individual."
 "The first thing that troubled me is the whole birthers movement.
 And birthers movement had to do with the fact that the president of the United States, President (Obama) Obama, was a black man.
 That was part of it," Powell said of Trump's denial that Obama was an American citizen in the face of evidence proving that he was.

-In a tweet shortly after Powell's interview aired, Trump said called Powell – the first African-American to servve as secretary of state and chairman of the joint chiefs of staff –" "highly overrated" and touted his own accomplishments in office.
+In a tweet shortly after Powell's interview aired, Trump said called Powell, the first African-American to serve as secretary of state and chairman of the joint chiefs of staff, "highly overrated" and touted his own accomplishments in office.

 Last week, former President George W. Bush said in a statement that is was crucial that the protesters be heard.
 And without mentioning Trump by name, denounced those who would try to silence them.